get10101/itchysats/crates/taker-electron/README.md

 **A:** Depending on your platform itchysats stores the user data in the following directories.

-- macos: ~/Library/Application Support/itchysats
+- macos: ~/Library/Application Support/itchysats-desktop
-- windows: %APPDATA%\itchysats
+- windows: %APPDATA%\itchysats-desktop
-- linux: ~/.config/itchysats
+- linux: ~/.config/itchysats-desktop